 This technique works well in the flats and rolling hills – and yes, it means shifting a lot.
-(On a side note, keeping your cadence up also is better for overall aerobic fitness.
-If some weight loss is part of your cycling program, you’ll see greater success by improving your spin).
-The goal is to be able to keep your cadence up on those longer climbs, and when you are able to, those climbs that once seemed daunting won’t be nearly as tough.
+(On a side note, keeping your cadence up is better for overall aerobic fitness.
+If weight loss is part of your cycling program, you’ll see tremendous success by improving your spin).
+The goal is to keep your cadence up on those long climbs, and when you can, those climbs that once seemed daunting won’t be nearly as challenging.

-Cycling Technique Tip #2: You’re not a ballerina so don’t point your toes.
+Tip #2 You’re not a ballerina so don’t point your toes.
 Make circles not squares.

-Sometimes when cyclists start to hone in on their spin they have an involuntary tendency to slightly point (or really point) their toes downward.
+Sometimes when cyclists start to hone in on their spin, they have an involuntary tendency to point their toes downward slightly.
 I see this especially in runners who also ride–myself included.

-The most efficient way to transfer power from your legs to the cranks is with a flat platform, in other words keep your feet flat.
-When your feet are level the entire way through the pedal stroke, you optimize power output using both the down force and up force on each stroke.
+The most efficient way to transfer power from your legs to the cranks is with a flat platform; in other words, keep your feet balanced.
+When your feet are level the entire way through the pedal stroke, you optimize power output using both the downforce and up force on each stroke.

-Cycling Technique Tip #3: A strong upper body and core.
+Tip #3 A strong upper body and core.

-After I offered the suggestion on my riding partner’s cadence, she experienced immediate improvement, and she asked how to fix her aching back and numb hands.
+After I suggested my riding partner’s cadence, she experienced immediate improvement, and she asked how to fix her aching back and numb hands.

 The numb hands are an easy fix.
-Don’t lock your elbows.
-Many times I see riders on the hoods or on the tops with their elbows locked in a hyper-extended position.
-Not only does this contribute to numbness, but it also is a very dangerous habit.
-If you hit a bump in the road and your elbows are locked, I guarantee that your hands will fly off the bars or the hoods (because you have no way to absorb the shock) and you will crash.
+First, don’t lock your elbows.
+I often see riders on the hoods or the tops with their elbows locked in a hyper-extended position.
+Not only does this contribute to numbness, but it also is a hazardous habit.
+If you hit a bump in the road and your elbows are locked, I guarantee that your hands will fly off the bars or the hoods (because you have no way to absorb the shock), and you will crash.